What is IFC?

 • Convert the feature model to GeoJSON, with each GeoJSON feature containing the metadata of the original IFC data.
 For more information, see the Converting IFC data to GeoJSON tutorial.

 • Serve the feature model as a WFS service in LuciadFusion.
-For more details, refer to the IFC serving article in the LuciadFusion documentation.
-See Serving IFC data.
+For more details, refer to the BIM serving article in the LuciadFusion documentation.
+See Serving BIM data.